Korenizatsiia: Purges of national cadre

 Between 1933 and 1938 korenizatsiia was not actually repealed.
 Its provisions merely stopped being enforced.
 There also began purges of the leaderships of the national republics and territories.
 The charge against non-Russians was that they had instigated national strife and oppressed the Russians or other minorities in the republics.
 In 1937, the Soviet government proclaimed that local elites had become hired foreign agents and their goal had become dismemberment of the Soviet Union and the restoration of capitalism.
-Now it was time to see that the Russians got fair treatment.
 National leaderships of the republics and autonomies were liquidated en masse.